NYCPlanning/edm-overview/README.md

 https://www1.nyc.gov/html/mancb2/downloads/pdf/handbook_appendices_2006.pdf

 ## Open Data
-Local Law 11 of 2012 mandates that qualifying CIty-managed digital data be made available to the public-at-large through a single web portal.
+Local Law 11 of 2012 mandates that qualifying City-managed digital data be made available to the public-at-large through a single web portal.
 The law covers data that is _"Regularly created or maintained by or on behalf of and owned by an agency that records a measurement, transaction, or determination related to the mission of an agency."_

 https://www1.nyc.gov/assets/doitt/downloads/pdf/nyc_open_data_tsm.pdf

+## Community Gardens
+Local Law 46 of 2020 requires that community gardens be assigned a PLUTO land use category of open space, outdoor recreation, or other similar description.
+Community gardens cannot be a given a land use category of vacant.